urbeETH/ETHRome-2023/README.md

 ## Tracks

 1) **Governance & Privacy**:
 this is the main track of ETHRome '23.
-A unique track that combines two major technology trends of the moment: on-chain organizations, DAO tooling, and privacy-preserving solutions such as Zero-Knowledge proofs, anonymization techniques, perfect forward secrecy, and encrypted communication tools.
+A unique track that combines some of the most popular tech trends of the moment: on-chain organizations, DAO tooling, and privacy-preserving solutions such as Zero-Knowledge proofs, anonymization techniques, perfect forward secrecy, and encrypted communication tools.

 2) **General**: